WoodWing/enterprise-integration-guide/web-services-guide/ent-and-web-services/messages.md

 19. Some of the provided web services are asynchronous (such as the CreateObjectRelationsAsync service).
 A service is made asynchronous as it may require significant processing time.
-This way, HTTP connections are kept open for a very limited amount of time, enabling load balancers to evenly spread the work over the available servers.
+This way, HTTP connections are kept open for a very limited amount of time.
 Therefore an asynchronous web service does not execute work in direct context of the client application's HTTP request.
 Instead, it pushes a new server job in the queue and immediately returns an `OperationId`.
 When the job has support for a progress indication, it periodically updates its progress in its job record but also sends out a message with progress info.
 (If there is no such support, the